-AnyRecover supports more than 1000 file formats such as audio files, documents, archives, emails, pictures, images, etc.
+AnyRecover supports more than 1000 file formats: audio files, documents, archives, emails, pictures, images, etc.

-It will help you recover the data you lost in all situations, like accidental deletion, mistakenly formatting, virus/malware attack, OS crash/re-install, power outage, lost partition, damaged hard drive, etc.
+It will help you recover the data you lost in all situations: accidental deletion, mistakenly formatting, virus/malware attack, OS crash/re-install, power outage, lost partition, damaged hard drive, etc.